-Top 50 Best Online Nursing Programs by U.S. News & World Report
+Top 10 (#4) Best Online Family Nurse Practitioner Master's Programs, U.S. News & World Report

-FNU has a strong tradition of innovation in family nursing education with more than 75 years of experience in graduate nursing and midwifery programs.
+FNU has a strong tradition of innovation in family nursing education with 80 years of experience in graduate nursing and midwifery programs.
 Our mission is to educate nurses to become competent, entrepreneurial, ethical and compassionate nurse-midwives and nurse practitioners who are leaders in the primary care of women and families with an emphasis on underserved and rural populations.
 For more information, please visit Frontier.edu.

 Frontier Nursing University fosters a Culture of Caring built on: Professionalism, Inclusivity, Respect, Positive Communication and Mutual Support.
 When we create a Culture of Caring — as students, alumni, faculty, staff, donors and friends — we enjoy a committed and loyal community where all of us feel valued, confident, empowered and accepted.